vanesterik/zsh-git-alias/README.md

 # zsh-git plugin

-> **Note:** This code is blatantly copied from [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh/).
+> This code is blatantly copied from [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh/).
 I switched to a more lightweight zsh setup and lost the benefit of Oh My Zsh's git aliases.
 This repository resolves that issue.
 I'll be happy to learn a better solution, because this does feels a bit sketchy.

 Various aliases and functions for git in zsh.
 Plug them with [Zap](https://www.zapzsh.org/) in your `.zshrc` configuration: